Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Physical amplitude, operator meaning, and phenomenological scope

+so the nonforward Wilson kernel reduces to its forward normalization \(c_j^\pm\), as required by the DIS normalization used in Appendix~\ref{app:pqcd}.
+Second, in the tree-level or zero-anomalous-dimension limit,

+which is the standard conformal partial wave of the leading vector OPE.
+Third, the first physical even spin tests the channel dictionary:

+up to the fixed-scale dictionary for the anomalous-dimension label.
+Here ``unprotected'' means that no conservation law enforces a zero in the open branch; in the large-$\lambda$ regime the value is finite and positive.
+Finally, the \DVCS endpoint is precisely Eq.~\eqref{eq:main-dvcs-limit-hypergeometric}.
+These four checks show that no extra skewness kernel is being hidden in the matching; the same hypergeometric family controls the forward, conformal, protected-spin, and one-real-photon limits.

 The same perspective also clarifies the role of model dependence.
 The pure-$\AdS$ upper vertex does not know about the soft-wall, nor about any other infrared completion.
 Changing the infrared model changes the lower moments $\widehat{\cF}_N^{(X)}(j;t)$, but it does not change the universal hypergeometric kernel.
 In that sense the soft-wall model used here is a definite choice for the hadronic conformal moments, not a choice that affects the hard factor.
-The fixed--$j$ structural matching to the conformal-basis Wilson coefficients is therefore a statement about the structure of the holographic framework itself, not about a particular infrared ansatz.
+The fixed--$j$ structural matching to the conformal-basis Wilson-kernel family is therefore a statement about the structure of the holographic framework itself, not about a particular infrared ansatz.

 Finally, the open/$+$ and closed/$-$ dictionary explains why holographic QCD naturally packages several older hadronic ideas into a single constrained framework.
-Regge behavior, vector-meson dominance, large-$N_c$ organization, and Pomeron-like exchange are not inserted independently.
-They are correlated by the same fixed--$j$ factorization structure that is now seen to match the conformal-basis organization of the QCD amplitude.
-In that sense the present result is not merely a model of scattering.
-It is a concrete bridge between the holographic Witten-diagram description and the operator architecture of the singlet OPE.
-It is also the natural hadronic-state extension of the more elementary holographic/QCD matching seen in vacuum current-current correlators~\cite{Erlich:2005qh,Grigoryan:2007vg}, see also the companion Letter \cite{Mamo:2026short}.
+Regge behavior, vector-meson dominance, large-$N_c$ organization, and Pomeron-like exchange are correlated by the same fixed--$j$ factorization structure that is now seen to match the conformal-basis organization of the QCD amplitude.
+In that sense the present result is a concrete bridge between the holographic Witten-diagram description and the fixed--$j$ factorized structure of the singlet conformal OPE.
+It is also the natural hadronic-state extension of the more elementary holographic/QCD matching seen in vacuum current-current correlators~\cite{Erlich:2005qh,Grigoryan:2007vg}, see also the companion Letter \cite{Mamo:2026vuq}.